zulusierra/activiti-vumi-connector/README.md

 # Activiti-Vumi-Connector

-The activiti-vumi-connector connects a running Activiti instance to the Vumi ussd gateway.
-The connector translates the Activiti html forms into ussd conversations.
+The activiti-vumi-connector connects a running Activiti instance to the [Vumi](https://github.com/praekelt/vumi) ussd gateway.
+The connector translates the Activiti user task forms into ussd conversations.

 ## Getting Started